Research commissioner-designate breezes through soft Brussels grilling

 A commissioner for start-ups

 The “start-up” label in Zaharieva’s job title is a new addition to the portfolio, and many of the simplification efforts she promised will be geared towards boosting the participation of start-ups and SMEs.
-20% of Horizon Europe funding goes to SMEs, which is “clearly not enough”, as they make up 99% of the European economy, Zaharieva said.
+One fifth of Horizon Europe funding goes to SMEs, which is “clearly not enough”, as they make up 99% of the European economy, Zaharieva said.

 A proposed European Innovation Act will be “the main vehicle for simplification,” including providing a definition of start-ups, supporting regulatory sandboxes, innovative procurement, and an EU-wide company status.
 The latter will not be easy, she warned.
 “Maybe we will start with enhanced cooperation, because I’m not sure we’re going to have all the member states on board from the beginning.”